 Baltimore Republican releases viral campaign ad showing ruinous state of the city

-A Republican congressional candidate looking to fill a vacant seat left by the late Rep. Elijah Cuummings criticized Democrats over squalid conditions in Baltimore in a recent political ad.
+A Republican congressional candidate looking to fill a vacant seat left by the late Rep. Elijah Cummings criticized Democrats over squalid conditions in Baltimore in a recent political ad.

 Kimberly Klacik posted a video Monday to her Twitter account featuring her walking through neighborhoods lined with blighted buildings while highlighting the city's poverty and crime rate.